Dzananov/saddleclub/README.md

 * Libraries
-  * Allauth
+  * Allauth - For login/log out and sign up forms
-  * React-bootstrap
+  * React-bootstrap - For the overall frontend design

 * Programs
-  * GitPod:

   * Gitpod was used as IDE to commit and push the project to GitHub.
-  * GitHub:
+  * GitHub: To store my repositary
-  * Was used for all storing and backup of the code pertaining to the project.

 ## Testing
 I did testing on my webpage troughout the project: Testings performed: